top of page

 If you hold the faith-based belief that American Journalism used to be objective ... please state clearly the Year/Date that you're pointing to.
 Maybe leave a comment here with a link to an article or video - an example of "fact-based" "objective" journalism, from any time period.
 I'd love to see and interrogate what you mean.

-The problem is that our entire learned framework for discerning reality, and assessing truth based on facts, is flimsy.
+The problem is that our entire learned framework for assessing Truth based on compiling lists of supposed "facts" is flimsy.
 "Fact Based Journalism" is definitely better than "Pure Lies Journalism" ... but "Fact Based Journalism" is just science-y sounding rhetoric, it's not a good bar.

-• Each "fact" will need to be interpreted, or understood within a broader context, and with contrast against other "facts".
+• Fact RELATIVITY - Each "fact" will need to be interpreted, or understood within a broader context, and with contrast against other "facts".

-• The reality of what IS includes not just a small, expressible set of "facts", but ALL "facts" ... including harder to discern, but resonant "facts" like intent.
+The reality of what IS includes not just a small set of "facts", but ALL "facts" ... including harder to discern "facts", like intent.

-If you disagree with anything I've written here ... please accept the CHALLENGE above, and leave a comment explaining where you feel I'm wrong.
+If you disagree with anything I've written here ...
+Accept the CHALLENGE above, and leave a comment explaining where you feel I'm wrong.

 -Billy